 - Switch for electric child safety locks and disengaging rear power window buttons; see Child safety locks - electrical activation (p.
-181).
+184).

-- 2 Rear window controls
+- Rear window controls

-- Front window controls
+- 6 Front window controls

-Check that no rear seat passengers are trapped when the windows are closed from the driver's door.
+Check that children or other passengers are not trapped when the windows are closed from the driver's door.

-Check that children or other passengers are not trapped if the windows are closed, even when the remote control key is used.
+Check that no children or other passengers are trapped if/when the windows are closed using the remote control key.

 If there are children in the car - remember to always switch off the power supply to the power windows by selecting key position 0 and then take the remote control key with you when leaving the car.
 For information on key positions - see Key positions - functions at different levels (p.
-78).
+81).